 5. Do something for yourself

-While it’s prudent to put a bit more away for the future when your last child leaves home, don’t forget now’s the time to prioritise some of the things that may have taken a back seat while you were raising your family.
+While it’s prudent to put a bit more away for the future when the kids head off on their own adventures, don’t forget now’s the time to prioritise some of the things that may have taken a back seat while you were raising your family.